brousalis/brousalis.com/source/_posts/2012-07-13-google-buttons-sass-gem.markdown

 @import "google-buttons"
 {% endcodeblock %}

-If you want to use the Javascript that supports the custom select box, which can be seen in the <em>CSS demo</em>, add the following line to your main js file:
+If you want to use the Javascript that supports the custom select box, which can be seen in the <a href="http://blog.timodonnell.com/css3-google-buttons/base-css.html#forms">CSS demo</a>, add the following line to your main js file:

 {% codeblock lang:js %}
 //= require google-buttons
 {% endcodeblock %}

-To read more about <strong>Compass</strong> support or have any questions, comments, bugs, please visit the [Github page](https://github.com/brousalis/google-buttons-sass).
+To read more about <strong>Compass</strong> support or if you have any questions, comments, bugs, please visit the [Github page](https://github.com/brousalis/google-buttons-sass).